Electron Microscopy Facility

 The facility is located on the lower ground floor of the Adrian Building (Office: LG27).
 The facilities and services are available to academic, research staff and students (graduate and undergraduate).
-Work for customers external to the University is also undertaken and new clients are always welcome.

 - Scanning Electon Microscopy